specpose/goopax-examples/README.txt

 Building Example Programs
 =========================

+The following tools are required to build the example programs:
+- cmake
+- git
+If they are not yet installed on your system, install them, and make sure the path to the executables is in the PATH variable.

+We assume the following C++ compiler is installed, depending on your operating system:
+- Linux: gcc or clang
+- Windows: visual studio 2022
+- MacOS/iOS: Xcode
+- Android: android ndk

-Running the script
+Run the script

     ./build-all.sh

+or, on windows,

+    build.bat

-will fetch and build all missing libraries (SDL3, OpenCV, boost, Eigen, glatter), and then the example programs.
+to fetch and build all required libraries (SDL3, OpenCV, boost, Eigen, glatter) that are not already installed on the system.
 Building the libraries may take a while.
+Then, the example programs are built.

 If you prefer not to build external libraries, you can start cmake by hand: